-The mission of the MHE program at Elon University is to prepare leaders to create and execute institutional mission, vision, and priorities and support college students in their learning and development in a variety of higher education settings.
+The mission of the M.A. in Higher Education Program (MHE) at Elon University is to prepare leaders to create and execute institutional mission, vision, and priorities and support college students in their learning and development in a variety of higher education settings.
 Graduates will be visionary professionals who think critically about their work as ethical decision makers and advocates for social justice.

 MHE students benefit from the program’s emphasis on:

-Study abroad: In the second year of the program, students collaboratively design and engage in a winter term study abroad experience.
+Study away: In the second year of the program, students participate in a winter term study abroad experience.
 There is no additional charge for this global experience.
 Elon is ranked the nation’s top master’s-level university for the number of students participating in international study; we are excited to build upon the University’s global commitment in the MHE Program.

 Experiential learning: Aligned with Elon’s commitment to experiential learning, the MHE program allows students to gain extensive professional experience, including a two-year paid apprenticeship and two semester-long internships.
 The combination of the apprenticeship and multiple internships ensures that students graduate from the MHE program with experience in multiple higher education functions.

-Monthly colloquia: All MHE students come together monthly for a colloquia series on “Hot Topics, Trends and Best Practices in Higher Education.”
-Elon students, faculty and professionals and/or invited higher education experts lead these discussion-based seminars, often over a brown-bag, lunch.
+Monthly colloquia: All MHE students come together each semester for a colloquia series on “Contemporary Topics in Higher Education.”
+Elon students, faculty, and professionals and/or invited higher education experts lead these discussion-based seminars, often over a brown-bag, lunch.